SP1RYTUSzz/BLV_CubeSatLink_2.0/CircuitPython/readme.md

 =====================================

 **Description**
 This folder contains python script files and associated .mpy library for the two Feathers used in the project.
+This is for BLV dev only, not for students' resources.

 **Contents**